 - Are There Laws About Burial Timelines?
 The short answer is no, there are no laws in Georgia requiring a body to be buried within a specific amount of time.
 However, there are many steps that need to be taken before a burial can take place, so it’s a good idea to get started pre-planning as soon as you’re able so your beloved pet can have a dignified funeral service and burial.

-Deceased Pet Care in Bethlehem, GA is a pet burial and pet cremation provider.
+Deceased Pet Care funeral home in Chamblee, GA is a pet burial and pet cremation provider.
 We offer a range of pet burial and pet cremation services with years of experience and would love to answer any questions you may have about pet burials or pet cremations in general.
 You can stop by and visit us or give us a call to learn more about what we can do for you in your time of loss.